Staff profile

 Research interests

 I am interested in Attachment Disorder, in particular relation to its understanding in ITE students.
-I am also researching critical disability theory and its relationship to how we use language to describe inclusive practice.
+I am also researching critical disability theory and institutional ethnography, particularly around university students and staff with invisible disabilities.

 Membership of professional bodies

-I am a Fellow of the Higher Education Academy, a fellow of the Royal Society of Arts and am a member of the Social, Emotional and Behavioural Difficulties Association.
+I am a Senior Fellow of the Higher Education Academy, a fellow of the Royal Society of Arts and a member of the Social, Emotional and Behavioural Difficulties Association.

 Qualifications